patnir/summer-of-btc/README.md

 I moved the formula to be recursive and the max depth reached in this case as well.

 I'm at time, I've spent a total of 8 hours on this and I'm going to call it.

+## FINALLY a solution

+I realized that the key to this was analyzing the ratio between fee and weight.
+It is pretty obvious then that you can get a better block (not sure if the most optimal) by picking the blocks that have the best ratio of fee to weight.
+This only works when all the fee and weight numbers are not miles apart from each other.
+That would have led to various skewed results.